commonhaus/foundation/CODE_OF_CONDUCT.md

 ## Handling Reports and Escalations

 This section describes the process and roles for handling Code of Conduct (CoC) reports and escalations for both the CF Council (CFC) and the CF Code of Conduct Panel (CoCP).

+### Conflict of Interest

+Any member of the CFC or CoCP who is involved in the report must recuse themselves from the discussions.

 ### Reports to `report@mailing-list`